July 2015 Seedlings

 Camp Creek x Creek Aureum SOLD OUT

 Camp Creek is described above in cross 404.
 I Can only repeat that you should look at it in the Parents Pics section of the Web Page.
 Stunning!
-Creek Aureum I found on my first Kroombit Tops trip in 1992.
+Creek Aureum I came across in 1992.
 It is probably the most used grandiflorum in my breeding program.
 It has the advantage of having less robust pseudobulbs then most grandiflorums.
 See the pics.
 Must be a great result.
 Both have terrific deep colour plus shape to burn.

 406: Den. speciosum var. grandiflorum x same

 Valencia is a full brother to the famous Katrina (the darkest of all grandiflorums so far).
 It came from the same parentage and seed capsule.
 I was given half of an unflowered seedling a few years ago and when it did flower I was blown away.
 It is damn near as dark as the famous one.
 Just a few flowers on it and no photo sorry.
 I just had to use it and Camp Creek was such an obvious choice.
 I have used it elsewhere in the catalogue as well.
 Colour!!!